-About Father Stanley Rother
+About Blessed Stanley Rother

-The Story of Father Rother
+The Story of Blessed Stanley

-Venerable Servant of God Stanley Francis Rother
+Blessed Stanley Francis Rother

 Oklahoma Priest and Missionary

-An Oklahoma farm boy, Father Stanley Francis Rother (ROW-THER) was born March 27, 1935, in Okarche, Oklahoma.
+An Oklahoma farm boy, Stanley Francis Rother (ROW-THER) was born March 27, 1935, in Okarche, Oklahoma.
 Ordained a priest for what was then the Diocese of Oklahoma City and Tulsa, he served in the diocese’s mission in Guatemala for 13 years.
 Seeking justice in the midst of a protracted civil war, Father Rother fought courageously for the well-being of his people in combating a culture that was excessively hostile to the Catholic Church.